vlang/v/doc/docs.md

 - use explicit synchronization primitives like mutexes to control access.
 The compiler cannot really help in this case, so you have to know what you are doing.
-- don't care &ndash; this approach is possible but makes only sense if the exact values of a global variables do not really matter.
+- don't care &ndash; this approach is possible but makes only sense if the exact values of global variables do not really matter.
 An example can be found in the `rand` module where global variables are used to generate (non cryptographic) pseudo random numbers.
-  In this case data races lead to random numbers in different threads becoming somewhat correlated, which is acceptable considering the large performance penalty that using synchonization primitives would represent.
+  In this case data races lead to random numbers in different threads becoming somewhat correlated, which is acceptable considering the performance penalty that using synchonization primitives would represent.

 ### Passing C compilation flags